 The Political Science Department’s Research Lab consists of presentations by our faculty and graduate students.
 Discussions evolve around projects at any stage in the research process, including research outlines and funding proposals, manuscripts for journal articles, book chapters, and published work.

-Christopher Hale, Assistant Professor, UA Political Science
+Christopher Hale, Associate Professor, UA Political Science

 The Speaker Series provides a forum for invited guests in the Political Science Department.
 Presentations include work-in-progress and published works.
 They cover areas in all subfields of Political Science.